 Some patients ingest ethanol as well as methanol and this (fortuitously) is protective as it further delays the metabolism and limits the peak levels of the toxic metabolites.
 Such co-ingestion of ethanol can cause diagnostic problems.
 Clinicians are typically alerted to the possibility of ingestion of methanol (or ethylene glycol) by the combination of an acidosis and CNS symptoms (eg intoxication).
 Ethanol can mislead the clinician because its further delays the onset of the acidosis, 'explains' the presence of intoxication and also explains the presence of an osmolar gap.
 (See here for more details).

-General principles of treatment are outlined below.
 Treatment must be individualised to individual patient circumstances.
-The best outcome is obtained with patients who present early, particularly during the latent period.
+The best outcome is obtained with patients who present early, particularly during the latent period, and when clinical suspicion leads to prompt appropriate management by experienced clinicians.
+For details see the AACT Practice Guidelines for the Treatment of Methanol Toxicity.

 |